aimms/how-to/Articles/487/487-aimms-with-python.rst

 Now, testing the clustering function/API in a browser is not as straightforward as this one requires input data in the JSON format (as highlighted in line 15 in the above code-block).
 We will use the Postman app to call this API by pasting the contents of `input.json` in the Body attribute as shown below.
 It will return the output of ``mykMeans`` as a JSON object.

+.. note:: The clustering method in ``main.py`` has been updated to use "POST" instead of "GET" as displayed in the below screenshot.

 .. image:: runCluster.png
     :align: center